 Look for the entry in the list's VCPU sections that has a pid field equal to the physical CPU number.

-If you find such an entry, the CPU is in the domain the entry is listed under, and the virtual CPU number within the domain is given by the entry's vid field.
+If you find such an entry, the CPU is associated with the stanza for the domain, and the virtual CPU number within the domain is specified by the entry's vid field.

 If you do not find such an entry, the CPU is not in any domain.

 You can find the domain and the real memory address within the domain that correspond to a given physical memory address (PA).